NicolBolas/Proposal-Ideas/Default Initializer Value.md

 The one exception is if the first parameter of one of the constructors is of the type `std::default_init_t` itself.
 In which case, it will be called correctly.

 We could of course change list initialization rules to check for initialization from a single `default_init_t` value, but only after passing over to aggregate initialization.
 However, this could be considered quite incongruous.
-The current way it works seems to work within an interpretation of what list initialization means.
+The proposed way to do this follows a particular interpretation of what list initialization means.

 List initialization conceptually means to initialize an object from a potentially-heterogeneous sequence of values.
 Calling a constructor is simply a way to provide those values to an object's initialization.
 This helps explain list-initialization's preference for `initializer_list` constructors; it isn't about calling constructors, it is about treating the object as a sequence of values.

-Given that understanding of list-initialization, it makes sense to have `{std::default_init}` to default initialize the first member rather than the object itself.
+Given that understanding of list-initialization, it makes sense to for `{std::default_init}` to default initialize the first member rather than the object itself.
 Which means default initializing the first parameter of a constructor.

 ## Library Changes

 The language itself takes care of `allocator` and `allocator_traits` issues.
-Calling `construct(std::default_init_t)` will perform default initialization automatically.
+Calling `allocator_traits<...>::construct(std::default_init_t)` will perform default initialization automatically.
 So all of the `emplace`-style APIs are automatically functional with `std::default_init`.
 So there are fewer forward-facing library APIs that need explicit overloads.

 Containers (including `basic_string`) should be changed to have specific overloads for `default_init_t`-based initialization.
 Specifically, the following should have an overload that takes `default_init_t`: